Skip to main content Skip to main navigation

 Renovating for profit: everything you need to know

-A smart, considered renovation is one way some Australians add value to their properties, often in the hopes of selling for a profit.
-Whether you’re an investor purchasing a property to renovate or you’re thinking about adding some improvements to your current home, this can be complex – especially if you’re new to the reno game.
-The main thing you need to know when it comes to renovating for profit?
-There is no standard formula or ‘one-size-fits-all' approach.
-Every property is unique and the market in Australia is constantly changing – so you’ll need to put in the work to decide if renovating is worth it, and how you can maximise your returns.
+A smart, well thought out renovation is one way some Australians add value to their properties.
+Often in the hope of selling for a profit.
+Whether you’re an investor purchasing a property to renovate or you’re thinking about adding some improvements to your current home, this can be complex.
+Especially if you’re new to the reno game.
+So, what’s the main thing you need to know when it comes to renovating for profit?
+Basically, that there’s no standard formula or one-size-fits-all approach.
+Every property is unique, and the market is constantly changing.
+That means you’ll need to put in the work to decide if renovating is worth it, and how it might help maximise your returns.

-Knowledge is power – so before embarking on your renovating for profit journey, make sure you’re armed with the information to make the right decisions.
+Knowledge is power – so before starting your renovating for profit journey, arm yourself with information to make the right decisions.

 Renovation research

-• Parts of the renovation you might be able to tackle yourself – YouTube is a good place to start some of the simpler tasks
+• What parts of the renovation you might be able to tackle yourself

-• Local tradespeople in your area – paying particular attention to quality, quotes and lead times
+• Who the recommended local tradespeople in your area are – paying particular attention to quality, quotes and lead times

-• Places you might be able to sell used items that you might be getting rid of – think Gumtree of eBay
+• What used items you could sell that you might be getting rid of – think selling a kitchen on Gumtree or eBay

-• General renovation tips and tricks about renovating
+• General renovation tips and inside track about renovating, including common mistakes to avoid

-You’ll need to think about your target demographic (the type of buyer that might end up purchasing your particular type of property) and tailor the upgrades to their wants and needs.
-Assess the property and choose to renovate the areas and amenities that will catch the eye of your target demographic.
+Think about your target demographic (the type of buyer that might end up purchasing your particular type of property) and tailor the upgrades to their wants and needs.
+Assess the property and choose to renovate the areas and amenities that might catch the eye of your target demographic.

-Professional couples may want a luxe, but home that's close to the CBD, so think high-end finishes in kitchen, bedrooms and bathrooms, as well as entertaining areas and low-maintenance gardens.
+Professional couples may want luxury and convenience in an apartment that's close to the CBD.
+So, think high-end finishes in kitchen, bedrooms and bathrooms, as well as any entertaining areas and low maintenance outside spaces.

-In the current climate, most buyers will also be interested in things like home offices or studies in order to work from home, as well as outdoor spaces and backyards that allow you to stay home, but also the ability to relax and go outside.
+Home buyers may also be interested in things like home offices, and inside/outside areas.
+Allowing them to stay home, but also the ability to relax and go outside.

 When thinking about what will appeal to the market generally, it’s best to keep it simple.
-Don't make the mistake of renovating according to your personal preferences – neutral, clean and classy colour schemes and fittings will appeal to a larger pool of buyers.
+Neutral, clean, classy colour schemes and fittings could appeal to a larger pool of buyers.

 Your first move should be finding out how much money you have available to fund the project .
 There are a few options you can explore: